 Wake Up and Get Things Done

 Shana wears a lot of hats, in fact, her role consists of defining the company’s strategic direction and overseeing the execution of that strategic direction.
-Reviewing chief hiring decisions, performing business development tasks, working as an engineer within the company and overseeing the creation and culture of the company are all in a day’s work for her.
+Reviewing chief hiring decisions using a hiring software, performing business development tasks, working as an engineer within the company, and overseeing the creation and culture of the company are all in a day’s work for her.

 Doing all of that while managing a team of 50, might seem impossible, but Shana says that Workast saved her a lot of time.
 The ability to see what everyone is up to and delegate tasks effectively was definitely a step up from email chains.